vilemduha/blendercam/README.md

 | :warning: **Ramp Down** :warning: | _EXPERIMENTAL - Available in the Extension, but not yet fully supported_ | ⏳ |
 | :warning: **4 Axis Milling** :warning: | _Currently only possible via manual indexing_ | ⏳ |
 | :warning: **5 axis Milling** :warning: | _Currently only possible via manual indexing_ | ⏳ |

-> [!NOTE]
-> _All features listed above are for Blender 4.2.1 and up.
-For previous versions of Blender, check the Releases page._

 ## 💻 Post-processors
 * [GRBL](https://github.com/gnea/grbl/wiki)